 The surgery itself typically takes between two and five hours from start to finish, depending on the patient, the surgeon, and if other procedures are performed simultaneously.

 It’s important to note that there are times when a panniculectomy will result in the loss of the navel, with some doctors even charging an additional fee just to save your belly button.
-Consequently, your doctor should really express the likelihood of this possibility over the course of your initial consultation.
-If not, ask them what their policy is so far as preserving navel’s are concerned, especially if keeping it results in additional fees.
+Consequently, your doctor should express the likelihood of this possibility over the course of your initial consultation.
+If not, ask them what their policy is so far as preserving navel’s is concerned, especially if keeping it results in additional fees.

-Recovering from Panniculectomy Surgery
+Recovering from panniculectomy surgery

 Depending on the individual’s circumstances, a panniculectomy patient can expect to remain in the hospital anywhere from one night to a few days following surgery.
 Over this period drains are usually inserted into the patient’s incisions in order to extract any excess fluids, and later removed once the levels of fluid extracted are consistently low over a given period of time determined by the physician.

-Initially, sponge baths will be the only bathing permitted and compression garments will most likely be prescribed so the belly area is consistently supported while healing.
+Initially, sponge baths will be the only bathing permitted and compression garments will most likely be prescribed so that the belly area is consistently supported while healing.
 Patients can expect the relatively moderate levels of pain, bruising, and swelling to decrease as time goes on, while their physicians will help to alleviate any serious pain they could experience by prescribing the appropriate medication.

-Full recovery can take several months for some people, and as with any medical procedure it’s important patients pay strict attention to all the post-operative instructions provided to them.
+Full recovery can take several months for some people, and as with any medical procedure it’s important patients pay strict attention to all of the post-operative instructions provided to them.
 At the same time, complications from panniculectomy’s are quite rare, especially when patients follow their doctors instructions as closely as they should.

-Poentential Risks and Complications
+Poentential risks and complications

 - Excess fluid in the abdomen